 J. Edgar Hoover was perhaps the longest-serving and one of the most influential directors of the Federal Bureau of Investigation, spending 48 years at the agency (including its predecessor) between 1924 and 1972.

-In 1976, the United States Congress passed an amendment to put a term limit of ten years on future FBI directors.
-However, since Hoover, none of the FBI directors have completed their full tenure, except for Robert Mueller, who served an extended term of 12 years between 2001 and 2013.
+In 1976, the United States Congress passed an amendment imposing a ten-year term limit on future FBI directors.
+However, since Hoover, none of the FBI directors has completed their full tenure, except for Robert Mueller, who served an extended 12-year term from 2001 to 2013.

 The FBI headquarters, named after J. Edgar Hoover, is located at 935 Pennsylvania Avenue NW, Washington, D.C.
 It also operates 56 field offices in large cities and 350 resident agencies in towns and smaller cities across the United States.